Kardinia Park (stadium): Redevelopments

 In May 2009 it was revealed that the stadium owners the City of Greater Geelong had approached a number of Melbourne-based AFL clubs discussing the financial advantages of playing home games at the ground.
 Though such a move never eventuated, the ground was capable of earning other clubs A$30 a patron, compared to the A$7 a patron earned at Docklands Stadium in Melbourne.
-The Geelong Football Club had first floated Skilled Stadium as a potential home game venue for Melbourne clubs in 2006.
+The Geelong Football Club had first floated using Kardinia Park as a potential home game venue for Melbourne clubs in 2006.

 In April 2011, plans for the third stage of redevelopment were revealed.
-Under the plans, the Doug Wade stand at the southern end of the stadium was pulled down at the end of the 2011 AFL season.
-The works included the demolition of the old Doug Wade stand and the construction of a new 9,340 seat Southern Grandstand.
-The new Grandstand also included improved spectator amenities, a purpose-built training facility for community sports and education groups, a "past players" function room, and four broadcast-compliant floodlit towers, allowing the stadium to host night events.
+In this redevelopment, the Doug Wade stand at the southern end of the stadium was pulled down at the end of the 2011 AFL season.
+In place of the demolished Wade stand was a new 9,340 seat southern grandstand.
+The new grandstand included improved spectator amenities, a purpose-built training facility for community sports and education groups, a function room, and four broadcast-compliant floodlit towers, allowing the stadium to host night-time events.
 The redevelopment saw the stadium increase in capacity to 33,500.
 The redevelopment cost $33 million, of which $11.7 million was spent on the new lighting.